messagetemplates/messagetemplates.org/_includes/home.md

 * Property names may be prefixed with an optional operator, `@` or `$`, to control how a property is captured
 * Property names may be suffixed with an optional format, e.g. `:000`, to control how the property is rendered; the formatting semantics are application-dependent, and thus require the formatted value to be captured alongside the raw property if rendering is to take place in a different environment

+The grammar below is maintained in the [messagetemplates/grammar](https://github.com/messagetemplates/grammar) repository.

 ### Template

 ![Template](https://messagetemplates.org/img/railroad/Template.png)